 Our AssessmentRunning Times editors review dozens of new running shoes.
 While their reviews are detailed, their methodology isn't explained.
 They don't compare, rank or rate models, or select any shoes as the best.
 In an earlier article, Brian Metzler explains why Running Times doesn't give awards for the best running shoe of the year: "Everyone has vastly different needs and preferences based on their gait, body type and style of running, so picking one shoe out of a bunch of potentially good shoes is misleading."

 by Contributors to RoadRunnerSports.com

 Our AssessmentRoadRunnerSports.com is an online retailer of running shoes and apparel.
 Although the listings are difficult to sort through, they represent a wealth of reviews.
 Some models receive just 1 or 2 comments, but we found several that stand out with a 4.5-star or better rating after 60 or more reviews.

 by Contributors to Zappos.com

-Our AssessmentMany running shoes have a substantial number of reviews at Zappos.com, but the site doesn't make it easy to find the models with the best ratings.
-Individual running-shoe styles are rated and the shoes can be sorted by overall customer rating (men's and women's).
-User reviews lack detail, but overall, this is a good source to check if you already have a shoe in mind.
+Our AssessmentMany running shoes have a substantial number of reviews at Zappos.com, but it's all but impossible to sort through the shoes' ratings; models are listed multiple times and the reviews contain limited detail.
+However, this is a good source to check if you already have a specific shoe in mind.